Two-day cycling tour recommended by Molly Henry

 In Portland, check out Local Sprouts Cooperative for breakfast and lunch and Arabica Coffee House on Commercial Street.
 In downtown Portsmouth, Portsmouth Book & Bar makes a fun lunch stop.

-Molly Henry is the New England Coordinator for East Coast Greenway Alliance.
-She lives in Providence, RI.
+Molly Henry served as New England Coordinator for East Coast Greenway Alliance until 2018.

 3-4 day bike tour recommended by Bruce Donald